 Satsumas come in all sorts of packaging from paper bags to loose ready to purchase by the pound.
 They are available starting in November before Thanksgiving and lasting to around the New Year in most places.
 Earliest I have seen them before was November 5th.

 One of my favorite growers of this citrus is Family Tree Farms.
 They allow their fruit to ripen on the tree to develop their full flavor.
 Some growers will pick fruit that is still partiality green, but Satsumas are best enjoyed when they are a vivid orange color all around.
 Check out this video to learn more about growing them:

 How to Eat a Satsuma

 Simple as peeling off the outer skin and enjoying.
 Serious mandarin eaters can peel off the skin in one piece!
+This becomes easier as we get later into the season and the skin separates more from the fruit.
 No seeds to fuss about.
 You can also enjoy them in salads, so much better than those canned mandarin people like to use.
 You could juice them if you like, although it would take a lot of them.

 What is the Difference Between Clementines and Satsuma Mandarins?

 While both varieties are available around the same time and are just as easy to peel and use, the difference you will find in Satsumas is all in the flavor.
 Satsumas are bursting with it.
 The hint of lemon I find them really hits gets my taste buds excited.
 I also find that with Clementines you find a lot of inconsistency in quality as there are so many growers, some interest only in making money, not producing tasty fruit.

 My Experience with this Citrus (Rating Scale 1-10)